Yaribz/SLDB/README.md

 Additionally, some SLDB components require some standard but non-core Perl modules to be available on the system (easily installable through CPAN):
+* all components require the "DBI" Perl module
+* sldbSetup requires the "Term::UI" Perl module
 * ratingEngine requires the "Inline::Python" Perl module
 * xmlRpc requires the "RPC::XML::Server" Perl module ("Net::Server::PreFork" is
   also highly recommended)